rbannist/ContainersOnAzure_SimpleDocker/readme.md

 sudo docker commit <idofcontainerlistedinthelastoutput> <yourfirstname>/nginx
 ```

-Remove the container just run now that we've created an image based on it:
+Remove the container just run now that an image has been created based on it:
 ```
 sudo docker rm <idofcontainerlistedinthelastoutput>
 ```